-Tips from the FRIENDS Parent Advisory Council
+Tip from the FRIENDS Parent Advisory Council

 Sometimes parents may think they should know what you are talking about, but they don't and are afraid to ask because they may feel "stupid."
 Make sure there are NO STUPID QUESTIONS in your organization.
 The only "stupid" question is the question NOT ASKED.
 This is more difficult than one might think.
 It involves promoting an atmosphere of acceptance for everyone: practitioners and parents, front line workers and directors, clients and providers of resources alike.
-The language you use (Spanish, Chinese, Portuguese, Haitian, or system talk) is equally important.
-It shows respect and that you value the other's culture.
 If you do not speak parents' language make sure there is someone available who does.